timsar-am/timsar-am/README.md

 # Hello, I'm Ali

-I am an aspiring Cyber Security Analyst.
-I have completed the Google IT Support Professional Certificate, Google Cyber Security Professional Certificate, and Try Hack Me SOC Level 1.
-Please check out the projects I have completed below.

-## Objective

-My interest in technology has led me to seek a career change.
-As I delved into online courses, I began to develop a passion for Cyber Security.
-My goal is to land a role as a Level 1 SOC Analyst.
+I am a Security Analyst at Roontac IT Consultancy.
+I spent four years in the insurance industry and one day a training course about phishing emails lead me to pursue a career in Cyber Security.

-## Skills and Projects
+## Skills and Projects | Home Lab

 | Project                                        | Associated Repository     |
 |-----------------------------------------------|----------------------------|